 - result_vector is the result values taken in the form of a vector to get the desired result.

-The last method includes the VBA Macros.
 You can use VBA Macros to fill the blank cells with the above value.
 Though it might take a few minutes to run the code, this method works pretty well for lengthy datasets.

 Follow the steps below to execute VBA Macro to fill the blank cells with the value above.